lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Then, the fragment receiver may determine the fragment reliability mode that is used for this fragment based on the Rule ID in that fragment.

-After a fragment reception, the receiver starts constructing the original unfragmented packet.
-It uses the FCN and the arrival order of each fragment to determine the location of the individual fragments within the original unfragmented packet.
+After a fragment reception, the receiver starts constructing the SCHC packet.
+It uses the FCN and the arrival order of each fragment to determine the location of the individual fragments within the SCHC packet.
-A fragment payload carries bytes from an SCHC packet.
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

-Fragmentation functionality uses the FCN value, which has a length of N bits.
-The All-1 and All-0 FCN values are used to control the fragmentation transmission.
-The FCN MUST be assigned sequentially in a decreasing order.
-The first FCN of a window is RECOMMENDED to be 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits, but excluding the All-1 value.
-In all modes, the last fragment of a packet must contain a MIC which is used to check if there are errors or missing fragments, and must use the corresponding All-1 fragment format.
-Also note that a fragment with an All-0 format is considered the last fragment of the current window.
+Fragmentation functionality uses the FCN value to transmit the fragments.
+It has a length of N bits where the All-1 and All-0 FCN values are used to control the fragmentation transmission.
+The rest of the FCN numbers MUST be assigned sequentially in a decreasing order, the first FCN of a window is RECOMMENDED to be 2^N-2, i.e. the highest possible FCN value depending on the FCN number of bits.

+In all modes, the last fragment of a packet must contain a MIC which is used to check if there are errors or missing fragments and must use the corresponding All-1 fragment format.
+Note that a fragment with an All-0 format is considered the last fragment of the current window.

-If the recipient receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
+If the receiver receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
 In No-ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent fragment retransmitted after the first MIC check.

+There are three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
+In ACK-Always and ACK-on-Error, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
+A fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to the next one.
+The All-1 FCN in a fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.

 ### No-ACK {#No-ACK-subsection}
 In the No-ACK mode, there is no feedback communication from the fragment receiver.
 The sender will send all the fragments of a packet without any possibility of knowing if errors or losses have occurred.
-As, in this mode, there is no need to identify specific fragments, a one-bit FCN is used.
+As, in this mode, there is no need to identify specific fragments, a one-bit FCN may be used.
 Consequently, the FCN All-0 value is used in all fragments except the last one, which carries an All-1 FCN and the MIC.
 The receiver will wait for fragments and will set the Inactivity timer.
 The receiver will use the MIC contained in the last fragment to check for errors.
 When the Inactivity Timer expires or if the MIC check indicates that the reassembled packet does not match the original one, the receiver will release all resources allocated to reassembling this packet.
 The initial value of the Inactivity Timer will be determined based on the characteristics of the underlying LPWAN technology and will be defined in other documents (e.g. technology-specific profile documents).

-### ACK-Always and ACK-on-Error
-In ACK-Always or ACK-on-Error, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
-A fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to the next one.
-The All-1 FCN in a fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.

-This section is divided in two parts, which define ACK-Always and ACK-on-Error modes, respectively.

 #### ACK-Always {#ACK-Always-subsection}
-In ACK-Always, the sender sends fragments by using the two-jumping-windows procedure.
+In ACK-Always, the sender transmits fragments by using the two-jumping-windows procedure.
 A delay between each fragment can be added to respect local regulations or other constraints imposed by the applications.
 Each time a fragment is sent, the FCN is decreased by one.
-When the FCN reaches value 0 and there are more fragments to be sent after the one at hand, the sender sends the fragment at hand using the All-0 fragment format.
-It starts the Retransmission Timer and waits for an ACK.
-By contrast, if the FCN has reached 0 and the fragment at hand is the last fragment of the packet, it is sent using the All-1 fragment format, which includes a MIC.
-The sender sets the Retransmission Timer and waits for the ACK.
+When the FCN reaches value 0 and there are more fragments to be sent after, the sender transmits the last fragment of this window using the All-0 fragment format, it starts the Retransmission Timer and waits for an ACK.
+On the other hand, if the FCN has reached 0 and this fragment to be transmitted is the last fragment of the SCHC packet, the sender uses the All-1 fragment format, which includes a MIC.
+The sender sets the Retransmission Timer and waits for the ACK to know if transmission errors have occured.

 The Retransmission Timer is dimensioned based on the LPWAN technology in use.
-On expiry of the Retransmission Timer, the sender sends an All-0 (resp.
-All-1) empty fragment to again request for the ACK for the window that ended with the All-0 (resp.
+When the Retransmission Timer expires, the sender sends an All-0 empty (resp.
+All-1 empty) fragment to request again the ACK for the window that ended with the All-0 (resp.
 All-1) fragment just sent.
 The window number is not changed.

+After receiving an All-0 or All-1 fragment, the receiver sends an ACK with an encoded Bitmap reporting whether any fragments have been lost or not.
 When the sender receives an ACK, it checks the W bit carried by the ACK.
 Any ACK carrying an unexpected W bit value is discarded.
-If the W bit value of the received ACK is correct, the sender analyzes the rest of the ACK message.
+If the W bit value of the received ACK is correct, the sender analyzes the rest of the ACK message, such as the encoded Bitmap and the MIC.
 If all the fragments sent for this window have been well received, and if at least one more fragment needs to be sent, the sender advances its sending window to the next window value and sends the next fragments.
 If no more fragments have to be sent, then the fragmented packet transmission is finished.

-However, if one or more fragments have not been received as per the ACK (i.e. the corresponding bits are not set in the Bitmap) then the sender resends the missing fragments.
-When all missing fragments have been  retransmitted, the sender starts the Retransmission Timer (even if an All-0 or an All-1 has not been sent as part of this retransmission batch) and waits for an ACK.
+However, if one or more fragments have not been received as per the ACK (i.e. the corresponding bits are not set in the encoded Bitmap) then the sender resends the missing fragments.
+When all missing fragments have been retransmitted, the sender starts the Retransmission Timer, even if an All-0 or an All-1 has not been sent as part of this retransmission and waits for an ACK.
 Upon receipt of the ACK, if one or more fragments have not yet been received, the counter Attempts is increased and the sender resends the missing fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented packet transmission by sending an Abort message and releases any resources for transmission of the packet.
-The sender also aborts an on-going fragmented packet transmission when a failed MIC check is reported by the receiver.
+The sender also aborts an on-going fragmented packet transmission when a failed MIC check is reported by the receiver or when a fragment that has not been sent is reported in the encoded Bitmap.

 On the other hand, at the beginning, the receiver side expects to receive window 0.
 Any fragment received but not belonging to the current window is discarded.
 All fragments belonging to the correct window are accepted, and the actual fragment number managed by the receiver is computed based on the FCN value.
-The receiver prepares the Bitmap to report the correctly received and the missing fragments for the current window.
+The receiver prepares the encoded Bitmap to report the correctly received and the missing fragments for the current window.
 After each fragment is received the receiver initializes the Inactivity timer, if the Inactivity Timer expires the transmission is aborted.

 When an All-0 fragment is received, it indicates that all the fragments have been sent in the current window.
 Since the sender is not obliged to always send a full window, some fragment number not set in the receiver memory may not correspond